00mjk/cirq_hybrid_codes/README.md

 This paper is also very useful [The (cyclic) enhanced nilpotent cone via quiver representations](https://d-nb.info/1180631099/34) and is not linked via connected papers on arXiv.

+Work of [Fomin and Zelevinsky](https://arxiv.org/abs/math/9912128) is a good place to begin understanding total positivity in physics and how that relateds to Schubert varieties.
+This is directly related to work of [Nima Arkani-Hamed](https://arxiv.org/abs/1703.04541) for example, and likely is implied by von Neumann algebras that with positive spectra in the reals (don't really understand types of factors I/II/III enough to say much yet).